Phantom-23/automatic-certificate-generation/README.md

 > 📝 **NOTE:** Please follow the below instructions properly to avoid any errors.

 - Install the necessary Python packages by running `pip install -r requirements.txt` command in the command line, in the root directory.
+Use Python version 3 or greater else you need to run `pip install json smtplib ssl email` also.

 - In the root directory, create a `.env` file and add the following environment variables, which are needed for sending emails.
 ```